 It can also be easily explained that it is difficult to look at non-medicated drugs as Paracelsus drugs because they do not have the lethal dose of LD 50 at all.
 However, the category of adaptogen is not identical to the category of non-toxic medicinal plants .
 Inadequacy is not a sufficient condition for classifying the drug as an adaptogen.
 Another condition is that the adaptogen does not have a unilateral effect and, if possible, increases the adaptation range of more than one physiological parameter (the more, the better the adaptogen).
 Here are two examples of non-toxic drugs that can not be classified as adaptogens due to unilateral effects:

-- Chinese licorice (as well as licorice lysa) meets almost all the prerequisites of being an adaptogen: it is non-toxic, widely used and, moreover, encourages stress hormones that allow us to survive unfavorable conditions.
+- Chinese licorice (as well as licorice lysa) meets almost all the prerequisites to be an adaptogen: it is non-toxic, widely used and, moreover, encourages stress hormones that allow us to survive unfavorable conditions.
 (Liquorice is not an adaptogen because, unlike ginseng, stress hormones only increase.
 This unilateral effect of liquorice in long-term use is troubled by the body as well as chronic stress.
 (In fact, the ginseng increases the stress .)
 Even chemically, the active substances of licorice resemble ginseng, but the liquorice does not meet the definition of adaptogen.

 - Hemp cannabis is another non-toxic drug that is not an adaptogen.
 Cannabinoids can affect both CB1 receptor and CB2 receptors and have plenty of positive effects.
 Most important is the ability of cannabis to suppress inflammation and pain - that's why hemp delivers a sense of relief in a variety of illnesses and is thus approaching the definition of adaptogen.
 THC cannabis has unilateral effects, which many of them know firsthand.
 Hemp is therefore not an adaptogen.